 Remote working in the UK has exploded over the last few years, driven by improvements in workplace technology and boosted by the effects of lockdown restrictions.

-But what are the facts and figure behind remote working in Britain?
+But now that the lockdowns are over, what are the facts and figure behind remote working in Britain?
 How many of us work from home?
+How many work a hybrid week?
 And what are the effects on our work, wallets, health, and employers’ businesses?

-We pulled together all the latest figures from the ONS and numerous other major publications to bring you the latest remote working statistics for the UK.
+We pulled together all the latest figures from the ONS and numerous other major publications to bring you the latest remote working statistics for the UK for 2023.

 - 8% of UK workers did not enter the office for the whole of 2021.